Rdyst/viteweb/README.md

 # How to install/Run SASS/SCSS
 Open Visual Studio Code<br />
-Download the "Live SASS compiler" extension
+Download the "Live SASS compiler" extension<br />
-Create and open a scss file
+Create and open a scss file<br />
-Activate "Live SASS compiler" by clicking the "watch SASS" button Style your Website!
+Activate "Live SASS compiler" by clicking the "watch SASS" button<br />
+Style your Website!